jesse-gonzalez/cloud-native-calm/docs/walkthroughs/database/mongodb-enterprise-operator.md

 - Auto-Register and De-Register Clusters from OpsManager
 - Configure S3 Backup within OpsManager and Continuously Backup all Registered Databases
-- Create MongoDB Standalone, Replica sets and Sharded Clusters
+- Create Multiple MongoDB Standalone, Replica sets and Sharded Clusters
 - Upgrade and downgrade MongoDB server version
 - Scale Replicas of All types up and down
 - Use any of the Custom or Available Docker MongoDB images